Grails-Plugin-Consortium/grails-cxf-client/README.txt

 3. PLUGIN CONFIGURATION

-To wire up the plugin sinple install the plugin via:
+To wire up the plugin simple install the plugin via:

     grails install-plugin cxf-client